Maurepas Swamp Restoration

 Natural Swamp Regeneration on the Maurepas Landbridge

 While we were scouting for planting areas in July of 2015 we found a large swath of the land bridge where we believe natural swamp regeneration is occurring.
 We spotted adult swamp species, such as water tupelo and cypress seeding, and younger trees of different ages growing and thriving.
 There was also a swamp community understory developing, such as palmetto and swamp red maple.
 In addition, the sounds of the swamp were alive.
 Insects were buzzing, birds were chirping and life of all kind abounded.
 We confirmed our previous observations and discovered a possible gradient of regeneration with more regeneration occurring on the southern end of the land bridge and less regeneration moving northward.
 We also tested the soil salinity and found is was lower than the 3.0 ppt threshold for cypress.
 This is very exciting since this area was hit hard by the drought in 1999 and 2000 and high rates of mortality for natural and planted trees were reported in the area after the drought.
 LPBF would like to gain an understanding of natural regeneration in swamp habitats and study the conditions and processes under which it occurs.
-LPBF is currently pursuing funding to set up long term plots to study the natural regeneration over time.
+LPBF obtained funding to set up long term plots to study the natural regeneration over time.
+A report, entitled "Potential Occurrence of Natural Swamp Regeneration on the Maurepas Land Bridge, Southeast Louisiana" has been produced, outlining the methods, results and discussion for the first year of the study.
+This research is intended to be a multi-year study and therefore, no major conclusions have been reached.

 There are swamps on the Maurepas Landbridge, south of Pass Manchac that seem to be naturally regenerating.
 A combination of dead cypress, live adult cypress and cypress sapling can be seen in many areas (top left, young cypress is the lighter colored tree in the foreground), areas further south have healthier swamps with denser canopies, the goal for the entire landbridge (top right), small, healthy looking cypress seedlings were seen (bottom left), and tupelo seedlings and saplings were found among the bull tongue and other understory fresh marsh species (bottom right, water tupelo sapling is the small tree towards the rear of the photo, in the middle).